Labs64/GuideChimp/plugins/lazyLoading/README.md

 ### Use Cases

 - Plugin makes GuideChimp wait for lazy-loaded or delayed elements (post-rendering, rerouting, etc.)
-- Support of dynamic frameworks, such as Angular, Vue.js, React, etc.
+- Support dynamically created DOM elements with the frameworks, such as Angular, Vue.js, React, etc.

 ### Installation